opencloud-eu/ios-sdk/doc/A-fresh-start.md

-# ownCloud iOS: A Fresh Start
+# OpenCloud iOS: A Fresh Start
-by Felix Schwarz for ownCloud GmbH
+by Felix Schwarz for OpenCloud GmbH

 ## Table of contents
 1. [A fresh start](#a-fresh-start)